jejacks0n/mercury/README.md

 ## I18n / Translations

-Mercury has support for the following locales.
+Mercury2 has support for the following locales.
 If you'd like to contribute one, the easiest way is to fork the project, create a locale file with your translation, and submit a pull request -- that way you get full credit for your contributions.

 Translations and contributors:
 - Arabic ([mohamagdy](https://github.com/mohamagdy))